Ly0n/SeleryAction/README.md

 # OpenSelery by Example
 [![Actions Status](https://github.com/protontypes/seleryexample/workflows/openselery/badge.svg)](https://github.com/protontypes/seleryexample/actions)

-A minimal project example showing openselery integration.
+A minimal project example showing openselery:

 * Software defined developers payout fully transparent to the bones for your Github project.
 * Dependencies scanning for most languages to inlcude all developers.
 * Only the sender needs an Coinbase account in the first instance.
-* Investor or Developer creates a transparent payout with public CI logs.
+* Investor or developer creates a transparent payout with public CI logs.

-# Github Action Integration
+## Github Action Integration

 1. The [Gitub](https://github.com/settings/tokens) and [Libraries.io](https://libraries.io/api) tokens are easy to obtain.
 Simulate payouts without the [coinbase token](https://www.coinbase.com/settings/api) to find the right settings.